We can provide advice to schools and parents about exclusion

 In exceptional cases, head teachers may decide to permanently exclude a child from the school.
 A decision by the head teacher to permanently exclude will be followed by a meeting of the Governing Body’s Discipline Committee to either:

 You will be invited to this meeting and you can bring a friend or someone you would like to speak for you.
 You should receive any relevant papers at least 5 days in advance of the meeting.
-You may wish to submit a written statement to the governing body which must be sent at least 48 hours before the meeting.
+You may wish to submit a written statement to the governing body.

 Can I appeal against the Head Teacher’s and Governing Body’s decision to permanently my child?

 If the governing body decides to confirm/uphold the Head Teacher’s decision to permanently exclude your child you have the right to request an Independent Review of the case.
-You should do so as soon as possible after the decision of the governing body although you have up to 15 days to make a decision.
+The details of who to send your request to should be in your outcome letter from the governing body’s meeting.